This post may contain affiliate links. Read the full disclosure here.

 It’s not a very big branch, but it tends to have more houseplants than the bigger ones in York or Harrogate.
 I got my Boston Fern, Golden Pothos, and ZZ plant from here.

-This is very hit and miss – I got my Peperomia Obtusfolia from there for £1, although I think it’s maybe a Peperomia Rotundifloia.
-Either way, it’s growing like mad, as is the Tradescantia I mentioned before.
+This is very hit and miss – I got my Peperomia hope from there for a POUND.
+If you’re new to houseplants and you want an easy one, Peperomia hope is the GOAT.

-The absolute best for if you’re getting started because they sell teeny, CHEAP plants.
+The absolute best for if you’re getting started because they sell teeny, CHEAP plants – the reason they’re tiny and cheap is that they’ve come from tissue culture.

 Dobbie’s Garden Centre